Environmental Issues in Guatemala

 Guatemala has a long way to go before the word “environmentalism” is a household term.
 It’s common to see garbage scattered alongside the road or being tossed out the windows by passengers in buses and cars.
 Environmental protection and environmental education is lacking in Guatemala; most Guatemalans prefer to chop down forests and plant crops rather than provide natural resources any real protection.

 Even so, not all hope is lost.
 Guatemalan president Vinicio Cerezo Arévalo, who served from 1986 to 1991, helped get the government more invested in environmental matters.
 He established the massive Maya Biosphere Reserve and also pushed environmental legislation through congress.
-Other Guatemalan environmental activists have worked hard to bring better protection to Guatemala, and some have even lost their lives doing so — indeed, when you’re going up against powerful agricultural groups, cattle ranchers and drug cartels, environmentalism can be downright dangerous.
+Other Guatemalan environmental activists have worked hard to bring better protection to Guatemala, and some have even lost their lives doing so — indeed, when you’re going up against powerful agricultural groups, cattle ranchers, and drug cartels, environmentalism can be downright dangerous.
 Though the country has a long way to go, slowly but surely, serious attention is being given to the creation and protection of nature reserves.

 At one point in time, most of Guatemala was covered in forests.
 In fact, the Mayan-Toltec name for Guatemala means “land of the trees” — the nation's geography and climate made that possible, but to look at the landscape, one would never know that now.
-Ever since Mayan times the forests have been cut down and used for other purposes.
+Ever since Mayan times, the forests have been cut down and used for other purposes.
 In 2001, 40 percent of the country was still forested; by 2005, it was down to 37 percent; in 2011, it was 33.7 percent.
 Indeed, between 1990 and 2010 Guatemala lost an average of 134,795 acres (54,550 ha), or 1.15 percent, of its forests per year.

 The Caribbean lowlands have seen forests turned into banana plantations, while the Pacific slope forests have given way to coffee and sugarcane plantations.
 The Guatemalan highlands have been cultivated since Mayan times.